waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Gatehouse Sages: The Sage at (4, 6) only checks for the Clear Bell.
 The Sage at (7, 10) tracks Suicune sighting progress.
 - Flight Check: Always verify destination city before confirming Fly.
 - Wise Trio: Battle sequence is the final gate to Suicune in the Tin Tower.
+- Lesson: Suicune sightings are strictly sequential (Burned Tower -> Cianwood -> Route 42 -> Route 36 -> Tin Tower).
+If sages don't battle at Tin Tower, verify previous sightings using the tracker.
+Trigger points must be stepped on directly.